displague/displague.github.io/README.md

 # displague.github.io
 ## Marques Johansson on Github

-This is a demo of AngularJS listing Github Repos.
+This is a listing of displague's Github Repos.
+This is only a test.
 I intend to learn/practice Angular2 + Material here.
 Slow start.

 ## Why?